What problems can be solved with Smart Properties?

 • “Material name” is “Steel”

 And create a Smart property named “Material: Steel”.
+With this new Smart Property, you can easily find and group all elements made of steel!

 3. Multi-language properties